 Tips and Expert Advice

 Here's a real-world example: Imagine you're designing a protective case for a smartphone.
-You need to ensure that the case can withstand the impact of a drop without damaging the phone.
+You need to check that the case can withstand the impact of a drop without damaging the phone.
 To do this, you can use the concept of impulse.
 You can estimate the force of the impact based on the height of the drop and the mass of the phone.
 Then, you can design the case to increase the time of impact, thereby reducing the force transmitted to the phone.
 The longer the impact time, the lower the force, thanks to the impulse remaining the same.
 Materials that deform upon impact, like certain polymers, can extend the impact time.

 FAQ